tsegaimerhawi/edge_AI_powered_smart_energy_anomaly_detector/README.md

 # ⚡ Edge-AI Powered Smart Energy Anomaly Detector

 **Microwatt Momentum Challenge 2025**
-Custom DSP + Neural-Net Accelerator for Smart Energy Systems
+Custom DSP + Neural-Net Accelerator showcasing Edge AI in energy anomaly detection

 ---

 ## 📌 Overview
-This project integrates a **Smart Energy Anomaly Detector** with the open-source **Microwatt POWER CPU core**.
+This project demonstrates how **Edge AI** can bring intelligence directly into embedded systems by combining a **Microwatt POWER CPU** with a **custom neural-net accelerator**.

+As a proof of concept, I will implement a **Smart Energy Anomaly Detector**:
-- **DSP Pre-processing (Microwatt software):** Extracts key features from power waveforms (RMS, Crest Factor, Total Harmonic Distortion).
+- **DSP Pre-processing (Microwatt software):** Extracts key signal features (RMS, Crest Factor, THD).
-- **Edge AI Accelerator (custom RTL):** A lightweight neural network (MLP) that classifies anomalies into *Normal, Spike, Noise, or Harmonic Distortion*.
+- **Edge AI Accelerator (custom RTL):** A quantized neural network (MLP) classifies anomalies into *Normal, Spike, Noise, or Harmonic Distortion*.
 - **End-to-End Flow:** Simulated signals → DSP features → AI Accelerator → Classification → Logged + Visualized.

-The design is **SKY130-compatible**, reproducible in simulation, and demonstrates how **Edge AI + DSP** can improve power quality monitoring for **smart grids, IoT, and industrial systems**.

 ---

-## 🚀 Motivation & Use Cases
+## 🚀 Motivation

-### Why This Matters
-Modern power systems face challenges like **voltage spikes, harmonic distortion, and noisy loads**.
-Detecting these anomalies **in real time at the edge**:
-- Prevents equipment damage.
-- Improves grid efficiency.
-- Reduces downtime in factories.
-- Enhances safety in homes and IoT devices.

-### Real-World Applications
-- **⚡ Smart Grids:** Smart meters with local anomaly detection → early fault detection before blackouts.
-- **🏭 Industrial Maintenance:** Detects abnormal motor/pump signatures → enables predictive maintenance.
-- **🏠 IoT & Consumer Safety:** Prevents fire hazards by shutting down faulty appliances immediately.
-- **🔋 Renewables & EV Charging:** Detects harmonics and surges in inverters/chargers → protects electronics.
+The core motivation of this project is to explore and showcase the **power of Edge AI**:
+- Traditional systems rely on **cloud-based analytics** or **simple DSP thresholds**, which are either too slow, too costly, or too limited.
+- By moving **AI inference directly to the edge**, devices become **faster, smarter, and autonomous**.
+- The **Microwatt core + AI accelerator** combination provides a lightweight, open-source platform to demonstrate this vision.

+I chose **Smart Energy anomaly detection** as the demonstration use case because:
+- It’s highly relevant (spikes, distortion, noise in power systems).
+- It showcases how AI can distinguish **subtle, nonlinear patterns** that DSP alone cannot.
+- It connects to real-world needs in **smart grids, IoT safety, renewable energy, and industrial systems**.

 ---

+## 🌟 Advantages of Edge AI

+- **⚡ Real-Time Intelligence:** Instant decisions without cloud latency.
+- **📉 Cost-Efficient:** Lower bandwidth and server costs by keeping data local.
+- **🔋 Energy-Saving:** Hardware acceleration reduces inference cycles and power.
+- **🛡️ Reliable & Autonomous:** Works even when offline or disconnected.
+- **🔒 Privacy by Design:** Sensitive usage patterns never leave the device.
+- **🤖 Beyond Thresholds:** Learns complex fault patterns instead of fixed rules.

+---

 ## 🛠️ Technical Approach

-**System Flow:**

 **Key Components:**